gypsydave5/gypsydave5.github.io/posts/golden-rules-error-handling.md

 ---
-title: Golden Rules: How To Handle Errors?
+title: 'Golden Rules: How To Handle Errors?'
 description: enough about bits to make you a bit dangerous
 published: false
 date: 2019-07-12 22:52:55
 tags:
 - errors
 - exceptions
 - javascript
 - golang
 ---

 ## Is this exception exceptional?